Home » London » Cutty Sark Tickets

 (189)

-The ship is named after the short nightgown worn by the witch Nannie Dee in Robert Burns’ 1791 poem “Tam O’Shanter.”
+Its name derives from the witch Nannie Dee’s nightgown in Robert Burns’ 1791 poem “Tam O’Shanter.”

-The Cutty Sark was in active service for almost 30 years, completing eight voyages to China and carrying a variety of goods such as tea, spices, and wool.
+The Cutty Sark completed eight voyages to China for nearly three decades, transporting goods like tea, spices, and wool.

-After the steamship replaced sailing ships for long-distance trade, the Cutty Sark was used for various purposes, including as a training ship for cadets and cargo transporter.
+As steamships replaced sailboats for long-distance trade, the Cutty Sark served various roles, including as a training vessel and cargo transporter.

-This article shares everything you should know before booking tickets for The Cutty Sark in London.
+This article shares everything you should know before booking tickets to the Cutty Sark in London.

 What to expect at Cutty Sark London